Therapy

 Children

 While we would love to retain the pure innocence of childhood, the truth is that growing up can be difficult, and those challenges can start at an early age.
 The foundation of therapy with children is the idea that a trusting, caring relationship helps to mitigate the effects of adverse life experiences.
-With years of clinical experience working with children, I have an expertise in working with young ones who experience anxiety, depression, behavioral challenges, and school disruption as a response to life circumstances, community influence, ever changing family dynamics, or trauma.
+Age of onset for anxiety and depression is continually decreasing, meaning there is no longer a “too young for therapy” standard.
+Depending on the age, we will work to identify emotions, understand emotional triggers, and learn to practice and implement healthy coping skills.
+Plus, we will hopefully have some fun doing it!

 -